mattly/behold/Readme.md

 * Requires ECMA5, so it'll work in IE9+ but not older.
 * Will transform all enumerable properties on the object, ownProperty or not.
 * Array#length is not subscribable.
+* Roadmap: will recurse into object values on the target object

 ## Acknowledgements